 With an interior design that incorporates the ‘less is more’ ideal of Mazda’s Kodo – Soul of Motion exterior design philosophy, the Mazda3’s cockpit is laid out in perfectly horizontal symmetry centred on the driver.
-High-grade materials and first-class build quality abound across the range, while from Sport Lux trim onwards, the cabin ambiance is enhanced by chrome detailing on the steering wheel centre bezel, start button and glove box handle.
+High-grade materials and first-class build quality abound across the range, while from Sport trim onwards, the cabin ambiance is enhanced by chrome detailing on the steering wheel centre bezel, start button and glove box handle.
 Other high-end design features include a frameless mirror.

 GT Sport and GT Sport Tech versions of the Mazda3 feature black leather seats, while the driver’s seat features power adjustment and memory function linked to the Active Driving Display and door mirror.
 You also get high-end items like the 12-speaker Bose surround sound system.
-Manual air-conditioning is standard on the SE-L, while from SE-L Lux onwards dual-zone climate control is included, as are heated seats.
+Manual air-conditioning is standard on the SE-L and Sport, while from SE-L Lux onwards dual-zone climate control is included, as are heated seats.
 GT Sport and GT Sport Tech cars have a heated steering wheel.

 Stand out technology as standard